dianbrown/QuantumQueue/README.md

 No more making tedious excell spread sheets or worse... drawing everything by HAND!!

-just enter everything into the application, it has a built in random funtion and value editor for ease of use
+just enter everything into the application, it has a built in random function and value editor for ease of use

+The TAT and WT are also calculated when you view the solution as well as the responsiveness per process.
+Feel free to enter your own values to view solutions or just practice the algorithms with the randomize function.

 ## 🚀 Quick Start (Easy Installation)